 There are few things more frustrating than having to wait while a video pauses in mid-view to buffer.

-So, how can you improve your ability to watch streaming videos without having them pause to buffer?
+How can you improve your ability to watch streaming videos without having them pause to buffer?

 Some factors, like distance to the computer where the video is located, aren’t under your control, but other factors are.